Solo Travel in Edinburgh

 Located in the Old Town of Edinburgh, the Scotsman Hotel is a historically listed building once home to the Scotsman newspaper.
 Over 100 years old, this 4-star hotel overlooks the city and Edinburgh Castle.
 Indulge in some Scottish luxury with Egyptian cotton sheets and 24-hour room service.

 Edinburgh Tours – Get Your Guide helps you to find top-rated activities and day tours in worldwide destinations including Edinburgh.
 Choose from a tour exploring Edinburgh’s underground vaults, a ticket to see the Royal Yacht Britannia or a Chocolatarium, tasting and chocolate making tour.
-There are several to choose from including a Harry Potter walking tours and it’s really simple to use.
+Some of the tours require a minimum of 2 people but there are plenty to book as a solo including a Harry Potter walking tours and it’s really simple to use.
 Just check the reviews, price and availability then book online.
-Read my review here or click the link below for all tours.
+Read my review here or click the link below for all tours.* Check rates and availability for Edinburgh day tours

 Getting Around Edinburgh